kaizenex001/ProductAnalyzer/replit.md

 3. Users can select preferred options and request optimization via `/api/optimize-content`
 4. All content is tailored to the specific product and target audience
 5. Content includes trending hashtags, SEO captions, storylines, hooks, and CTAs

+### AI Assistant Workflow
+1. Users access the chat interface at `/chat` with conversational UI
+2. AI assistant has full access to all reports and analysis data in the database
+3. Users can ask questions about products, compare analyses, identify trends, and get strategic recommendations
+4. Chat requests are processed via `/api/chat` endpoint with full database context
+5. Responses include related report IDs and actionable business insights
+6. Quick question buttons provide common query shortcuts for immediate insights

 ## External Dependencies